featurist/banana-shark/README.md

 factory function, followed by any number of either assertions that operate on the result of the factory function, or nested describe blocks.

-`it` takes the name of an assertion, followed by a predicate that is passed the result of the factory function:
+`it` takes the name of an assertion, followed by a function that is passed the result of the factory or mutation:

 ```js
 describe(